In our Dancing vs. The State series, THUMP explores nightlife's complicated relationship to law enforcement, past and present.

 Club culture is built on a series of myths, the most pernicious of which is that everything really was better back in the day.
-Here in the UK at least, the back in the day we find ourselves reading about on a, well, daily basis, is the stretch of time between 1987 and 1994, an era that takes in a Tory rollover and a few seismic shifts in what it meant to be young and British.
-We're talking, of course, about the heyday of rave, the period when, or so the flat-capped old blokes would have you believe, every field between Burnham Market and Bridlington was filled week in week out with teeming hordes of long haired and loved-up revellers who were determined to change the world through an incredible, and incredibly potent, blend of very loud music and very good drugs.
+Here in the UK at least, the back in the day we find ourselves reading about on a, well, daily basis, is the stretch of time between 1987 and 1994, an era that takes in a few seismic shifts in what it meant to be young and British.
+We're talking, of course, about the heyday of rave, the period when, or so the flat-capped old blokes would have you believe, every field between Burnham Market and Bridlington was filled week in week out with teeming hordes of long haired and loved-up revelers who were determined to change the world through an incredible, and incredibly potent, blend of very loud music and very good drugs.

 However life-changing those parties might have been, this was civil obedience of a kind that was unpalatable to a Conservative government for a number of reasons.
 Firstly, Tories and Garys tend not to go hand in hand.
 Secondly, those hosting raves often played fast and loose with legal concepts like land control and trespassing.
-Most importantly, government didn't stand to directly profit off the underground work carried out by the networks of promoters, DJs, and party goers that fuelled the whole movement.
+Most importantly, government didn't stand to directly profit off the underground work carried out by the networks of promoters, DJs, and party goers that fueled the whole movement.
 And because there was seemingly no way to directly make cash off the various and nefarious enterprises, then it had to go.

 Though it was the Major government which pushed the CJPOA through, the seeds of dissatisfaction with acid house and its devoted disciples were sown by Thatcher.
 Oddly, it wasn't the rampant drug use that first alerted the former PM to what was going on in airport hangars on Saturday nights.
-Had it not been for Gerald Coke, the elderly uncle of ex-Tory MP for Epsom and Ewell, Archie Hamilton, the nation's gurners might have got away with it for a bit longer.
+Had it not been for Gerald Coke, the elderly uncle of ex-Tory MP for Epsom and Ewell, Archie Hamilton, the nation's ravers might have got away with it for a bit longer.

-Coke had been left "very disturbed" by a party that had gone on till half seven in the morning, and with a "feeling of collective anger and helplessness," as a result of the police's (then) inability to curtail any such events with any real kind of preventative force moving forward.
+Coke had been left "very disturbed" by a party that had gone on till 7:30 in the morning, and with a "feeling of collective anger and helplessness," as a result of the police's (then) inability to curtail any such events with any real kind of preventative force moving forward.
 A Whitehall memo sent by Carolyn Sinclair, an employee of the government's policy unit at the time of composition in 1989, reveals that "Drugs are not the main issue," and it was a combination of noise pollution and a lack of taxable profits that was the driving force behind any future legal crackdown on the scene.
 By 1990, the open-air, license-less parties were being shut down, with promoters finding themselves fined.
 The grip had been tightened and just a few years after Gerald Coke's rude awakening, the great outdoors had become inhospitable.

-In 1994 the Michael Howard was Home Secretary, and under his surveyance the party he would later go onto lead (and lose the 2005 general election with) were about to unveil one of the most controversial and least popular legislative acts in living memory.
-In addition to the rave-related laws that were passed into being, the CJPOA also gave police additional powers for stop and search procedures, repealed councils from having to offer travellers sites for domestic use, and meant that silence in interviews or as a response to legal questioning was now permissible as evidence of supposed inference.
+In 1994, Michael Howard was Home Secretary, and under his surveillance the party he would later go onto lead (and lose the 2005 general election with) were about to unveil one of the most controversial and least popular legislative acts in living memory.
+In addition to the rave-related laws that were passed into being, the CJPOA also gave police additional powers for stop and search procedures, repealed councils from having to offer travelers sites for domestic use, and meant that silence in interviews or as a response to legal questioning was now permissible as evidence of supposed inference.
 Writing in The Faber Book of Pop, noted cultural historian Jon Savage says of that act, "It's about politicians making laws on the basis of judging people's lifestyles," before adding, "and that's no way to make laws."

 Whatever your political persuasion might be, wherever you swing on those long May nights every few years, Savage's proclamation contains within it an essential truth.

-In the context of THUMP, a publication that specialises in electronic music and club culture, we find ourselves focusing on a tiny, tiny fraction of the horrible whole.
+In the context of THUMP, a publication that specializes in electronic music and club culture, we find ourselves focusing on a tiny, tiny fraction of the horrible whole.
 Tucked away in Part V of the act—titled Public Order: Collective Trespass or Nuisance on Land—the key section is a paltry four pages long.
 Headed, "Powers in relation to raves," it takes just a few hundred stark and characterless words to set up the guillotine, perform the execution, and mop up the grizzly grey brain matter of rave's now bone-stiff corpse.
 And that's the truly odd thing about the CJPOA—rarely has such a short being cast such a dauntingly, painfully, inescapably large shadow.